 BPA poses serious hazards, and Beyond Pesticides supports its elimination from organic food packaging.
 At the same time, since known alternatives to BPA may also present similar problems, the NOSB should approach the issue of food packaging in a comprehensive way.
 We have only touched the surface of the problem in these comments, but we have also pointed to resources for the NOSB to explore.

-We urge the HS to maintain packaging substances as a priority issue and request a technical review on BPA alternatives as well as BPA itself.
-We look forward to future discussions of alternatives for addressing this issue.
+We urge the HS to maintain packaging substances as a priority issue and strongly suggest that the NOSB inform its deliberations with a technical review on BPA alternatives as well as BPA itself.
+We look forward to future discussions of alternatives for addressing this issue in a timely manner.